marsolla/Raspberry-APRS-Weather-Submit/README.md

 autoreconf -i
 ./configure
 make
-make install (if you want to install)
+make install (if you want to install in your system path)

+ps> use "make clean" to clean binaries before re-compile
 ```

 ## How to use: